 Court Records are public, and are accessible by anyone.
 They include a court case file containing a docket and all of the filings and documents filed in your case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office where the case was filed.

 Every state maintains a record of their state citizen’s criminal background.
 These databases are all connected so you are able to track criminal histories from any other state.
 You can go to the Edgecombe County Courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and if the crime was in a completely different state, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a completely different state, you might have to pay for a more comprehensive search.

 A criminal records search you will find out if someone has been arrested, charged, or convicted for these crimes: